Geoffrey Chapman

 Geoffrey Chapman (5 April 1930 – 9 May 2010) was an Australian publisher.
-He was the founder of the British publisher Geoffrey Chapman Ltd, which published over 90 ecclesiastical titles.
+He was the founder of the British publisher Geoffrey Chapman Ltd, which published more than 90 ecclesiastical titles.

 Geoffrey Chapman Ltd was acquired by Crowell-Collier Macmillan.
 Crowell-Collier Macmillan later acquired Cassell, of which Geoffrey Chapman became an imprint.
+Cassell's academic and religious lists (including Geoffrey Chapman) were merged with American company Continuum to form the Continuum International Publishing Group in 1999.
+Continuum was later taken over by Bloomsbury Publishing in 2011.